yoki31/documentation/content/administration/odoo_sh/getting_started/branches.rst

 In case the domain of your users email addresses use SPF (Sender Policy Framework) or DKIM (DomainKeys Identified Mail), don't forget to authorize Odoo as a sending host in your domain name settings to increase the deliverability of your outgoing emails.
-The configuration steps are explained in the :ref:`Discuss app documentation <discuss-email_servers-spf-compliant>`.
+The configuration steps are explained in the :ref:`Discuss app documentation <spf_compliant>`.

 ..
 Warning::
   Forgetting to configure your SPF or DKIM to authorize Odoo as a sending host can lead to the